Advice for grantees during the coronavirus pandemic

 During the year, we arrange a varied programme of talks.
 Our grantees are very welcome to participate actively, share their thoughts and engage in discussions with experts in various fields.
 Follow the events on the Foundation’s website calendar, in our newsletter and on the social media.

-Grants+: Communications on the project and Boldness blog
+Grants+: Communications on the project

 The Grants+ programme includes providing visibility for the work of our grantees.
 We support the development of grantees’ communication skills by providing training under the leadership of the best professionals in the industry, as well as explaining the work of grant holders in the Foundation’s own series of articles.

 The Foundation does not require that projects be communicated, but this often benefits the project and project participants in a number of ways, and is therefore worth the effort.

 When you begin planning your project communications, you should start by drawing up a communication plan in which you consider the following issues: